X

 40 Cans for Lent Food Drive

 Please donate one can of food for each day of Lent as a reminder of the penance we should be doing as we prepare for the Lord’s passion.
 We are accepting your generous donation of canned meat, soup, vegetables, and fruit, as well as other non-perishable food items such as cereal, pasta, peanut butter, jelly, rice, & beans.
 Your donations will benefit the St. Vincent de Paul food pantry.
 Thank you so much for your generosity!
 You can drop your donation in the gathering area of the church or the parish office.
+Monetary donations are also accepted.
+Envelopes are available at the 40 Cans for Lent display in the church gathering space or you may give online here.

 40 Cans for Lent Food Drive-Thru Food Drive

-Sat, April 1 | St. Patrick School Parking Lot
+Saturday, March 23 | 10 AM-1 PM | St. Patrick School Parking Lot

 Blood Drive

-Tue, April 4 | 3:00-7:00 PM | St. Patrick Social Hall
+Tue, April 2 | 3:00-7:00 PM | St. Patrick Social Hall

 Appointments are required.
 Sorry, no walk-ins.
 You can schedule the same day if appointments are available.